Adding Wainscot To Your Walls

 The history of wainscot dates back to 16th century England and was first used as a type of insulation, to keep out cold and dampness from seeping through cracks of the building materials in homes of the elite and upper class.

 Nowadays wainscot panels are mainly used to add visual interest to a space.
-I find that using wainscot trim panels are a very simple way to upgrade a space and stay budget friendly as well.
+I find that Adding Wainscot To Your Walls are a very simple way to upgrade a space and stay budget friendly as well.
 Simple by adding trim to the walls we are creating a very evaluated look to our bathroom, plus it will then allow us to paint the walls with a paint that carries a higher sheen factor, which makes maintenance and cleaning a dream as well, so for us this a win win.
 Creating the actual layout really depends on your space, since our bathroom has so many odd angles and spaces, a grid pattern was not particularly suitable for this space.
 So we ended up creating some very custom shaped squares and frames based on the wall spaces.
 This will also allow us to add in art work with out being locked into specific sizes after the fact.
 These are all things you should think about on the front end of your design before you start.
 Make sure you really plan your space before you just start adding a framework to your walls and you find yourself locked into something that is hard to change after the fact.

 Custom Built In Arched Cornice: